Quick Answer

 - Find the corresponding Area, move it as a subpage of that area page

-💡 Experience from Knowledge Workers: Categorization is never about being as precise as possible.
+Experience from Knowledge Workers: Categorization should reduce search and reuse costs.
 Information systems are always in dynamic evolution.
 Over-pursuing precise categorization will only trap you in a "sorting trap."
-The truly efficient approach is: quickly place first, ensure searchability with keywords, then fine-tune when needed.
+A more efficient approach is: quickly place first, ensure searchability with keywords, then fine-tune when needed.

 Additional Notes